-This is one of my favourite hikes in the Oslo area, which can be connected with the one mentioned above (King’s View).
+This is one of my favorite hikes in the Oslo area, which can be connected with the one mentioned above (King’s View).
 Mørkgonga is a crack in a lava plate, that now creates a deep gorge.

 The trail to the top is not long, around 2,5km each way, but it gets very steep towards the end.
 To get to the summit, you need to climb a steep hill with loose stones (or try to find a path around it, which we couldn’t locate).
 After that, there is still a little bit of scrambling to do, but you have a chain to help you get through the steepest part of the gorge.

 From the top, you can see wonderful views down to the Honefoss and the little islands.
 Don’t forget to take a photo on top of the “crack”!

 For a longer hike, you can continue to Gyrihaugen mountain.

 The best option to get on the trail is to drive, as public transport doesn’t go to the parking lot.
-Mørkgonga is located around an hour drive from Oslo.
+Mørkgonga is located around an hour’s drive from Oslo.

 Oslo hiking essentials

-As usual, when you go hiking, make sure you’re prepared with correct hiking gear or proper Norway winter clothes, enough water and food.
+As usual, when you go hiking, make sure you’re prepared with the correct hiking gear or proper Norway winter clothes, enough water, and food.
 Always know where you’re going, have a map and a GPS/compass and tell someone where you are heading, especially if you are alone and you’re going out of the city.

 To get around, I recommend taking public transport.
 One ticket is valid for all types of transport, including metro, train, bus, tram, and ferry.